 8) Go over the output blobs and process the results.
 Note that casting

-std::dynamic_pointer_cast is not recommended way, better to access data via
+std::dynamic_pointer_cast is not the recommended way.
+It's better to access data via the

 as() methods as follows: